-Originally from Canada, Dr Craig Beaton (33) grew up in Asia before coming to Wales as an international student to study medicine at Cardiff.
-Craig is at the end of his dual training in Intensive Care Medicine and Anaesthetics in North Wales.
-He explains:
+Originally from Canada, Dr Craig Beaton grew up in Asia before coming to Wales as an international student to study medicine at Cardiff.
+Craig completed his training in Intensive Care Medicine and Anaesthetics in North Wales.

 “My family left Canada when I was three and moved all over Asia during my childhood.
 When it came to choosing a medical school for my degree, I was in Hong Kong and had no idea where to go.
 My Chemistry teacher proudly recommended Wales.
 His eyes lit up when he talked of his home there - the people, the community and the countryside he clearly missed."

 “I followed my teacher’s lead and came to South Wales as an international student to study medicine at Cardiff University.
 I then gained my first taste of critical care as a foundation year doctor in North Wales.
 It was such a good training experience I stayed on as long as I could while I began pursuing anaesthetics and intensive care medicine.
 Over the course of specialisation, I have had the privilege of working all over the country.
 It is a varied a beautiful place and I haven’t tired of exploring it.
 Healthcare is wonderfully multinational, but our Welsh hosts have always made us feel welcome and valued.”

 “In training I was well taught by seniors who clearly cared and went the extra mile to teach and support me and fellow trainees.
 Now as a consultant I will work to keep that tradition going.
 The posts we have get great feedback.
 Wales has a surprisingly varied population, and so the clinical presentations vary quite considerably, every day is different, and the scope of practice is continually increasing."